Anxiety and Essential Oils

 Anxiety & Essential Oil Components

 Ahimsa Oils also subscribes to the Essential Oils Component Database and it suggests anxiolytic essential oils may have high levels of the components of carvone (high in spearmint essential oil for example), citronellol (geranium and rose otto) or linalool (lavender among others).
-One of our friends does a lot of public speaking to help her doTerra advocates and she always uses spearmint essential oil before her public speaking due to her increased anxiety.
-Megan tells us it helps her immensely in anxiety reduction.
+One of our friends who does a lot of public speaking always uses spearmint essential oil before she goes on stage due to her increased anxiety and tells us it helps her immensely in her anxiety reduction.

 How Can Our Ahimsa Oils Website Help Finding Essential Oils That May Reduce Anxiety?

 Please correlate the above mentioned essential oils with the Aromatherapy References section for that essential oil on our own Ahimsa Oils website.
 For example, in our 100% Pure and Natural Essential Oils category if you look up roman chamomile and go to the Aromatherapy References tab you will see that roman chamomile is referenced as: relaxant, sedative, soothing, analgesic, eases anxiety, worries, tension, anger and fear.
 Gives patience, peace and calms the mind.
 (8) How powerful must roman chamomile be as an example of a single oil that may help with stress and anxiety?

 - Fradelos, Evangelos & komini, Asimina.
 (2015).
 The use of essential oils as a complementary treatment for anxiety.
 American Journal of Nursing Science.
 4. 1-5.
 10.11648/j.ajns.s.20150401.11.

 - hri R. Anxiety: Causes and Management.
 International

 - Shri R. Anxiety: Causes and Management.
 International Journal of Behavioral Science 2010; 5(1); 100-108